 Good Faith Estimate

-Beginning January 1, 2022, all healthcare providers must provide something called a Good Faith Estimate.
-This estimate will explain how much care will cost for patients, who are uninsured or who wish to self-pay.
-If you have concerns about an estimate you have received, please call to learn about our financial assistance programs.
+Beginning January 1, 2022, Community Health Centers must provide something called a Good Faith Estimate.
+This estimate will explain how much care will cost for patients who are uninsured or who wish to pay out of pocket for services rather than bill their insurance.
+If you have concerns about an estimate you have received, please call (503) 941-3035.
 Learn more: Good Faith Estimate Notice.
 English Notice / Spanish Notice

 NHC has measures to ensure patients, visitors, and staff are safe when they visit an NHC clinic: